 If your reusable mask has a filter, remove the filter from the mask and dispose of it before washing the mask as you would in the steps above.

 How long do reusable face coverings last until disposal?

 You should follow the washing instructions of the fabric your reusable face mask is made from.
 This will help it to last longer, however you should throw away your reusable face mask if any holes appear.

 This will depend on the covering.
 Make sure to check the specifications for your coverings.
 For example, the Kisetsu water repellent reusable face coverings and reusable fabric face coverings are suitable to be washed up to 20 times.

 How many face coverings do I need?

-This will depend on how many times you go out during the week to places which require you to wear a face covering.
 Two face coverings is a good place to start so you can have one clean and one in the wash, but you need enough face coverings to have be able to wash them between uses.